cekkr/ducking-fast-downloader/README.md

 $ ducking myserver.com myfile.zip
 ```

 This is an experimental file transfer protocol based on UDP connection.
 No one will use it, but it exists.
+Maybe is necessary to use an IP client-side, if the name server doesn't work.